SAFE AI

 CDAC Network, The Alan Turing Institute and Humanitarian AI Advisory have partnered to launch the SAFE AI project: Standards and Assurance Framework for Ethical Artificial Intelligence.
 This initative, funded by the UK Foreign, Commonwealth & Development Office (FCDO), will develop a practical and useable foundational framework for enabling responsible AI in humanitarian action.

-We're creating practical AI compliance and regulation guidelines, developing AI technological assurance tools to check if AI systems are fair and trustworthy, ensuring affected communities can participate and have a real say in how AI is used, and engaging with humanitarian organisations to build solutions that address their actual needs.
+We're creating practical AI compliance and regulation guidelines, developing AI technological assurance tools to check if AI systems are fair and trustworthy, ensuring affected communities can participate (community-in-the-loop) and have a real say in how AI is used, and engaging with humanitarian organisations to build solutions that address their actual needs.

 Project focus